 - Building conditions (such as whether schools have electricity and heat).

 - Parking lot conditions.
 Administrators discuss the conditions of the schools’ parking lots and sidewalks with the maintenance and custodial staff members to determine if the sites are safe.

 - Temperature and wind chill.
 Please remember that some of our students walk to school and some must wait outside for the bus.

 - Weather predictions.
 The administration prefers not making a decision based on weather predictions, which are not always accurate, however, sometimes this is necessary.

 WHO MAKES THE DECISION?

 - What other school districts are doing.
 Whether other local districts are opening or closing is also a consideration.

 – The Superintendent of Schools is responsible for the final decision, based on the above factors.HOW IS THE PUBLIC NOTIFIED?

 – Announcements are made on the Fabens School District’s Web page, found at www.fabensisd.net

-, One Call Now, and on local radio and TV stations.
+, and on local radio and TV stations.
 Parents, staff members and the public are reminded NOT to contact the Police Department regarding school closings.

 WHEN IS THE DECISION MADE? – The Superintendent of Schools must make the decision to close the schools by 5:30 a.m. or earlier, so that radio and TV stations are notified and the information is posted on the district’s Web site.